Agyness Deyn: Design ventures

 In 2010, Deyn collaborated with her younger sister Emily to create a line of T-shirts and tank tops for high street chain Uniqlo.

 In 2012, Deyn began a design partnership with Dr. Martens called Agyness Deyn for Dr. Martens, a line of accessories, shoes, and clothing.
 In spring of 2014, she planned to release a third collaboration with the brand.

 Personal life

+In the 2000s, she dated musicians Josh Hubbard of The Paddingtons, Albert Hammond Jr. of the Strokes, Alex Greenwald of Phantom Planet, and Miles Kane of the Last Shadow Puppets.

 Deyn was married to American actor Giovanni Ribisi from 2012 to 2015.
 In August 2016, Deyn married hedge fund marketer Joel McAndrew in New York.
-In the 2000s, she dated musicians Josh Hubbard of The Paddingtons, Albert Hammond Jr. of the Strokes, Alex Greenwald of Phantom Planet, and Miles Kane of the Last Shadow Puppets.